skeller1/extr/readme.md

-2. Make your controller directable by including Extr::DirectController
+2.  __Make your controller directable by including Extr::DirectController__

+    Simple including of that modul at the top of your controller `projects_controller.rb`

         class ProjectsController < ApplicationController

          include Extr::DirectController

          #...

         end

+3.  __Register your directable controller actions__

-3. Use the direct class method to register the directable controller actions
+    Use the direct class method to register the directable controller actions

         class ProjectsController < ApplicationController

          include Extr::DirectController

          direct {:get_child_project => 3, :get_parent_project => 1}

          def get_child_project
           #...
          end

          def get_parent_project
           #...
          end

         end

-    The number 3 and 1 specifies the amount of params that can passed
+    The number 3 and 1 specifies the amount of params that can passed in Javascript

-  #skip_before_filter :verify_authenticity_token

-  direct({:getChildProject => 1, :getChildNodes => 1}, "Mike")

-  def getChildProject
-    render :json => {:name => "Project#{Random.rand(11)}"}.to_json
-  end

-  def index
-    @projects = Project.all

-    respond_to do |format|
-      format.html # index.html.erb
-      format.json { render json: @projects }
-    end
-  end

-If you get an error like

-    uninitialized constant Refinery::Pages::Tab

-It means your Refinery version isn't new enough.
-To fix that you need to update the Refinery CMS `Gemfile` line to this

-    gem 'refinerycms', '~> 0.9.9'

-Then run:

-    bundle install
-    rake refinery:update

 ## Features